 Appeal: a formal request for someone in authority to review a case and change a decision

-An accused student may appeal a disciplinary action by filing a written notice of appeal.
+A student respondent may appeal a disciplinary action by filing a written notice of appeal.
 A notice of appeal is a written statement submitted to a conduct review officer.
-The conduct review officer is the Provost for Academic and Student Affairs or designee.
+The BC conduct review officer is the Associate Vice President of Student Affairs or designee.

-You can also appeal by submitting an appeal in person to B231B or by email to firstname.lastname@example.org.
-Emails should come from your official BC email account.
-A notice of appeal must include a statement explaining why you are appealing.
+You can also appeal a disciplinary appeal by submitting it in person to U307 or by email to email@example.com.
+You must email from your official BC email account.
+Your appeal must include a statement explaining why you are appealing.

-- A brief adjudicative proceeding is used for appeals if the sanction was a suspension of ten instructional days or less, disciplinary probation, written reprimand and/or any conditions or terms imposed in conjunction with one of those disciplinary actions.
+- any conditions or terms imposed in conjunction with one of those disciplinary actions.

-- The Student Conduct Committee hears appeals if the sanction was a suspension over ten instructional days or dismissal from the college.
-Discipline cases may also be referred to the Committee by the student conduct officer, the conduct review officer or the college president.
+- The Student Conduct Committee hears appeals if your sanction was a suspension over 10 instructional days or a dismissal from the college.

 For more information, see the Student Conduct Code (WAC 132H-126-130) and review how to prepare for a hearing.